-The primary goal of DIANA/HEP is to develop state-of-the-art tools for experiments which acquire, reduce, and analyze petabytes of data.
-Improving performance, interoperability, and collaborative tools through modifications and additions to ROOT and other packages broadly used by the community will allow users to more fully exploit the data being acquired at CERN's Large Hadron Collider (LHC) and other facilities.
+The primary goal of DIANA/HEP is to develop state-of-the-art software tools for experiments which acquire, reduce, and analyze petabytes of data.
+Improving performance, interoperability, and collaborative tools through modifications and additions to ROOT and other software packages broadly used by the community will allow users to more fully exploit the data being acquired at CERN's Large Hadron Collider (LHC) and other facilities.
 As part of the NSF's Software Infrastructure for Sustained Innovation (SI2) program, DIANA is concerned with the overarching goal of transforming innovations in research and education into sustained software resources that are an integral part of the cyberinfrastructure.

 Establish infrastructure for a higher-level of collaborative analysis, building on the successful patterns used for the Higgs boson discovery and enabling a deeper communication between the theoretical community and the experimental community

 Streamline efforts associated to reproducibility, analysis preservation, and data preservation by making these native concepts in the tools

 Improve the interoperability of HEP tools with the larger scientific software ecosystem, incorporating best practices and algorithms from other disciplines into HEP

 Increase the CPU and IO performance needed to reduce the iteration time so crucial to exploring new ideas

 Promote the concept of software as a research product.

 Provide training for students in all of our core research topics.